kuwerty/gossip/README.md

 # Usage
 Invoke with
 ```
-gossip source/index.html >public/index.html
+gossip -server source/index.html >public/index.html
 ```

-Gossip will treat all files found in the 'source' directory as template files and compile them.
-It then executes the template named 'index.html'.
+Gossip reads each file on the command line in turn.
+All files found in the 'source' directory are parsed as template files and compiled.
+We then execute the template named 'index.html'.
+The output is written to stdout.

 After compilation it starts a HTTP server on port 5000 that serves up the contents of the public directory for viewing.